 • Forensic and investigatory service providers for investigating a data breach or incident.

-• Canadian Affair's affiliates, as part of providing the travel services.
+• Canadian Affair's affiliates or their service providers, as part of providing the travel services or offering you ancillary products.

 Re-targeting technologies use your cookies or advertising IDs and display advertisements based on your past browsing behavior.